Module 2 of 5

 1. Create a gold-standard set.
 Manually label a subset of your data (50–200 items is often sufficient for initial evaluation).
 Use multiple coders and compute inter-annotator agreement.

 3. Assess failure modes.
 Where does the model disagree with humans?
 Are the errors random, or systematic?
-Systematic errors suggest a model-task mismatch; random errors may be tolerable.
+Systematic errors (e.g., all sarcastic tweets misclassified) suggest a model-task mismatch; random errors may be tolerable.

 4. Document and iterate.
 Record the model version, prompt, temperature setting, and evaluation metrics.
 These are your instrument specifications: they belong in the methods section of your paper.